How to strategically manage your marketing spend with 8 integrated simple marketing budget templates

 How much budget is allocated to marketing?

-That's why Business Members can download and edit our 8 different types of budget templates to help you streamline your planning, and optimize your digital marketing strategy.
+Business Members of Smart Insights can download and edit our 8 different types of budget templates to help you streamline your planning, and optimize your digital marketing strategy.
+It was first developed for small and medium businesses to provide a logical breakdown, but not be too complex.
+However, some larger organizations are using them to help break down different parts of their overall budget too, to be even more accountable in their budgeting.

 1. Marketing budget summary and monthly marketing budget tracker